-5 Privacy strategy
+6 Privacy strategy

 The e-VRE should guarantee the protection of both personal research data that is accessed via the e-VRE and personal data about the users of the e-VRE and their actions on the system.
 Regarding personal data in research data, the privacy policy of the e-VRE should conform to the EU data protection rules (General Data Protection Regulation, Regulation (EU) 2016/679).
-This regulation includes the following key points:
+This regulation will be enforced from 25 May 2018 onwards, and includes the following key points:

-- a) Easy access: data subjects are guaranteed to have free and easy access to their personal data and get understandable information about how their data is being processed. - b) Consent: data subjects will be asked for their consent explicitly. - c) The right to be forgotten: data subjects have the right to request erasure of personal data. - d) Data portability: data subjects have the right to transfer their personal data between service providers. - e) Breach: in case of a data breach, organisations are required to notify both individuals and the relevant data protection authority. - f) Responsibility and accountability: data protection must be designed into the business processes for products and services, and privacy settings are set at a high level by default.
+- a) Easy access: data subjects (for example users) are guaranteed to have free and easy access to their personal data and get understandable information about how their data is being processed. - b) Consent: data subjects will be asked for their consent explicitly. - c) The right to be forgotten: data subjects have the right to request erasure of personal data. - d) Data portability: data subjects have the right to transfer their personal data between service providers. - e) Breach: in case of a data breach, organisations are required to notify both individuals and the relevant data protection authority. - f) Responsibility and accountability: data protection must be designed into the business processes for products and services, and privacy settings are set at a high level by default.

 As a consequence, data that is being shared via an e-RI (among a specific research community) may not be suitable to be shared through an e-VRE, if it can then be accessed by a larger community, for a broader set of purposes, and where it can be combined with a larger set of other datasets.
 The fact that the e-VRE bridges across several e-RIs poses additional challenges with regard to privacy.
 In D2.1 on requirements elicitation, it was noted that "Datasets often require removing privacy sensitive variables from it before publication. [...]
 Moreover, the combination of data with other sources might still make it possible to track the identity of an individual person, especially when open data are combined with social media data. " Similar risks emerge from a combination with Open Government Data.
 The use of Semantic Web standards (which VRE4EIC aims to do for metadata) makes combinations of datasets more likely.
 The privacy levels of data in an e-RI are not always strict enough for an e-VRE.
-This results in additional requirements related to resetting access control settings (e.g.
+This results in additional requirements related to resetting access control settings (e.g. to disallow combination of data when an e-RI becomes part of the e-VRE), creating awareness with data providers (that their previous privacy policy might no longer be enough).